zhanziyang/vue-croppa/README.md

 Vue.component('croppa', () => import(Croppa.component))
 ```

 - Since v1.0.0, the v-modeled value and the `ref` both point to the same thing - the component itself.
-So you need to set v-model anymore if you have a `ref` on the component.
+So you don't need to set v-model anymore if you have a `ref` on the component.
 ```xml
 <croppa ref="myCroppa"></croppa>
 ```